JulianGriggs/JulianGriggs.github.io/about.md

 Distilling the essence of who you are into a short "about page" is surprisingly hard -- so consider this a work in progress.

 ## Professional
+I currently am a Senior Software Engineer at [Netflix](https://www.netflix.com/) where I work on Observability products to help Netflix engineering continue to deliver the best possible product experiences for our members.

-I currently am a Senior Software Engineer and Tech Lead at [Headspace](https://www.headspace.com/) where I focus primarily on Headspace's enterprise offering.
-It's amazing to work at a company whose mission is to improve the health and happiness of the world.
-If this something you're passionate about, come [join me](https://www.headspace.com/join-us)!
+Before Netflix, I was a Senior Software Engineer and Tech Lead at [Headspace Health](https://www.headspacehealth.com/) where I focused primarily on Headspace's enterprise offering.
+Headspace Health was an amazing company to work at, and their mission to improve the health and happiness of the world is one that I'm still passionate about.

-Before Headspace I worked as a Software Engineer at [Lightstep](https://lightstep.com/) where our mission was to help engineers observe their applications with confidence, _at scale_.
+Before Headspace Health I worked as a Software Engineer at [Lightstep](https://lightstep.com/) where our mission was to help engineers observe their applications with confidence, _at scale_.
 At Lightstep I had the opportunity to work with incredible people on some really interesting problems.
 I worked all throughout the stack from the front-end React/Redux application to the data-processing back-end services, to the core infrastructure & networking layer.

 Before Lightstep, I worked at [Course Hero](https://www.coursehero.com/) in what was my first full-time software engineering job.
 While at Course Hero, I primarily worked on the Proprietary Content team, with a little over a year spent as that team's Tech Lead.
 Our team, working in close coordination with the Content Development team, created compelling study guides and infographics that helped students "master their classes".